Get your free photography lesson plan

 In other words, it is impossible to find a lens that is perfectly immune to chromatic aberration because it is a physiological problem of all lenses when exposed to light.

-If you are able to achieve the conditions of the “circle of least confusion”, you may nail your shot without any colorful light distortions.
+If you can achieve the conditions of the “circle of least confusion,” you may nail your shot without any colorful light distortions.

 To further explore the subject of chromatic aberration, check out this in-depth video by Pixel Prophecy: